george-hawkins/vscode-esp-idf-esp-now/README.md

 Now, press the _Build_ icon.
 Note: there are two _Build_ icons in the bottom bar, one that looks like a tin can (which is also somewhat like the traditional symbol for a DB) and another one that looks like a cog wheel and has _Build_ written beside it.
 I used the first clearly ESP-IDF related one, I'm not sure what the second one is for.

+**Update:** now rather than a tin-can-like icon, it looks like a spanner.

 If interested, open the command paletter and search for "ESP-IDF: Size Analysis of the Binaries" and see how big your binary is relative to your device's available memory.
 If you click the _Detailed_ button, you can also see a breakdown of what's taking up all the space.

 ---